kubeflow/website/content/en/docs/started/introduction.md

 machine learning (ML) lifecycle.
 It makes ML on Kubernetes simple, portable, and scalable.
 The goal of Kubeflow is to facilitate the orchestration of Kubernetes ML workloads and to empower users to deploy best-in-class open-source tools on any Cloud infrastructure.

 Whether you’re a researcher, data scientist, ML engineer, or a team of developers, Kubeflow offers modular and scalable tools that cater to all aspects of the ML lifecycle: from building ML models to deploying them to production for AI applications.

 ## What are Kubeflow Standalone Components

-Kubeflow is composed of multiple open-source projects which address different aspects of the ML lifecycle.
-These standalone components are designed to be usable both within the Kubeflow Platform and independently.
-These components can be installed standalone on a Kubernetes cluster, providing flexibility to users who may not require the full Kubeflow Platform capabilities but wish to leverage specific ML functionalities.
+Kubeflow ecosystem is composed of multiple open-source projects that address different aspects of the ML lifecycle.
+Many of these projects are designed to be usable both within the Kubeflow Platform and independently.

+These Kubeflow components can be installed standalone on a Kubernetes cluster.
+It provides flexibility to users who may not require the full Kubeflow Platform capabilities but wish to leverage specific ML functionalities such as model training or model serving.

 ## What is Kubeflow Platform